 In this course the Registered Nurse student will examine various nursing themes and concepts; nursing education; adult education; nursing process; leadership, management, systems theory; and components of the U.S. health care system.
 Emphasis is placed on effective oral and written communication.
 Students are expected to refine critical thinking skills and express views in class discussion from readings and material presented.
 Prerequisite: RN status.
-(This course replaces NURS 101 Nursing Seminar and NURS 303 Concepts of Professional Nursing for Registered Nurse students.)
+This course replaces NURS 101 Nursing Seminar and NURS 102 Concepts of Professional Nursing.
+This course is open only to students accepted into the Nursing program.